plokhotnyuk/jsoniter-scala/README.md

 - No dependencies on extra libraries excluding Scala's `scala-library` and `scala-reflect`

 There are number of configurable options that can be set in compile-time:
-- Ability to read/write number of containers from/to string values
+- Ability to read/write numbers of containers from/to string values
 - Skipping of unexpected fields or throwing of parse exceptions
 - Mapping function for names between case classes and JSON, including predefined functions which enforce snake_case, kebab-case or camelCase names for all fields